• Skip to primary navigation

 Making Easy Banana Cake

-There are a few essential ingredients that make this the best banana cake and really stand out above the rest.
+There are a few essential ingredients that make this the best banana cake and really stand out in my homemade cake recipe collection.
 First, it has brown butter in the batter.

 Don't be intimidated by this if you haven't browned butter before.
 It's as simple as slowly melting a stick of butter in a saucepan until it achieves nutty perfection.
 Here's a terrific resource for how-to!

 Next comes the perfectly overripe bananas.
-They add a distinctly sweet flavor to this banana snack cake.
+They add a distinctly sweet flavor to this banana cake with caramel icing.

 The recipe only calls for ¼ cup granulated sugar and 2 tablespoons brown sugar.
 The mashed banana takes care of the rest of the sweetness - magic in the form of overripe fruit!

-And that sour cream in the batter keeps it nice and moist, just like in my Banana Bread recipe.
+The sour cream in the batter keeps the cake perfectly moist, just like in my Banana Bread recipe.
+Sour cream snack cake has a nice ring to it, doesn't it?

 Banana Snack Cake with salted caramel frosting waiting to be cut into squares.